thedevopscoder/helm-for-begginers/README.md

 ## Pre-requisites 👍

-Pre-requisites for the is repo are Access to a Kubernetes/K8 cluster.
+Pre-requisites for the repo are access to a Kubernetes/K8 cluster.
 Have no fear if you do not have access to a k8 cluster.
-You can create one easily by installing one of the following Kubernetes distributions tools such as minikube, k3d or kind.
-Details on Kubernetes distributions installers can be found below.
+You can create one easily by installing one of the following Kubernetes distribution tools such as minikube, k3d, or kind.
+Details on Kubernetes distribution installers can be found below.

 <br>